lyu-ai/agentok/website/docs/guides/using/api/index.md

 - **GET /chats/\{chat_id\}/messages**: Retrieve the message history from a chat session.
 - **POST /chats/\{chat_id\}/input**: Convey a message to a chat session awaiting human input.

-These APIs are available through the `<flowgen-api-domain>/` endpoint.
-For instance, if utilizing FlowGen's online services, your endpoint would be `https://api.flowgen.app/`.
+These APIs are available through the `<agentok-api-domain>/` endpoint.
+For instance, if utilizing Agentok Studio's online services, your endpoint would be `https://api.agentok.ai/`.

 Refer to the [API Reference](/api-docs) for detailed specifications.